 Byczynski, who won the SCSU Distinguished Thesis award for his thesis in the Department of History.

-Stephen Philion teaches the Social Responsibility Program's Core Seminar on Sociological Theory (SOC 685), Race and Ethnic Relations, Global and Racial Inequality (SOC 498), and China and Globalization (SOC 462), Sociology of Work (SOC 455/555) and Sociology of Religion (SOC 462) to undergraduate and graduate students.
+Stephen Philion teaches the Social Responsibility Program's Core Seminar on Sociological Theory (SOC 685), Race and Ethnic Relations (SOC 268), Global and Racial Inequality (SOC 498), Practice and Policy (SOC 460) China and Globalization (SOC 462), Sociology of Work (SOC 455/555) and Sociology of Religion (SOC 462) to undergraduate and graduate students.
+In April, 2013,

 In 2009, finished his book Workers Democracy and China's Transition from State Socialism, published by Routledge/Talyor and Francis.
 He recently edited a Special volume on the Chinese Worker's Movement and the Global Financial Crisis for the journal China Left Review.